lusee-night/uncrater/documentation/CPT_instructions.md

 python test/cpt.py /path/to/some/tvac/storage combine
 ```

 This will not take any more data, but analyze it.
-It will produce PASS if the system satifies noise requirements.
+It should run in less than 2 minutes.
+It will produce PASSED if the system satifies noise requirements.
 You can always peek at the
 `/root_dir/session_cpt-short_awg/report.pdf` for more information.

 If you got PASSED after Step 1 and Step 3 we are still not dead.
 If not contect BNL for more information.